-Minuteman is offering the Plumbing Journeyman program through Minuteman Community Education.
+Minuteman offers Plumbing Journeyman classes through Minuteman Community Education.

-Prerequisite: You must be currently working in the plumbing trade and submit a copy of your apprentice card at the time of registration.
+Prerequisite: You must be currently working in the plumbing trade by the time Tier II starts.

 This class will follow the State curriculum and is designed to prepare you to sit for the Massachusetts State Examination for the Journeyman Plumbing License.
-Class will meet for the required 110 hours, plus approximately 20 hours of review.
+Class will meet for the required 110 hours.

 Employment of plumbers, pipefitters, and steamfitters is projected to grow 12 percent from 2014 to 2024, faster than the average for all occupations.